University of North Carolina Wilmington: Housing

-On campus, the Department of Housing and Residence Life manages eleven residence halls and on-campus apartment complexes.
-The buildings are managed within geographically similar "areas", which are led by a Residence Coordinator (RC) and Assistance Residence Coordinator (ARC).
+On campus, the Department of Housing and Residence Life manages thirty-five residence halls and on-campus apartment/suite buildings.
+The buildings are managed within geographically similar "areas," which are led by a Residence Coordinator (RC) and Assistance Residence Coordinator (ARC).
 The UNCW Residence Hall Association (RHA) is the overall governing body for the residence halls and is composed of councils from each of the residential areas.

-A residential quad on the south-central side of campus, comprising Galloway Hall, Graham-Hewlett Hall, Sandpiper Hall, Pelican Hall, and Belk Hall is in the process of being constructed.
-Two more buildings, Terrapin Hall and Loggerhead Hall, located on the eastern side of the quad are currently under construction, and will be complete in the Fall of 2021.
-Galloway Hall is UNCW's first residence facility on campus, and has a standard hall-style double room arrangement with shared bathrooms for the entire hall.
-Housing 400 students, predominantly Freshman, Galloway has a very social atmosphere.
-It was the first dorm in the UNC system to be built with air condition and was originally called "Dorm '71".
-Graham-Hewlett Hall and Belk Hall residence halls are configured in suite-style hall arrangements with up to eight individuals sharing a bathroom.
-Graham-Hewlett houses 384 residents and Belk houses 192 residents, and both facilities consist of predominantly first-year students.
-Originally a co-ed facility, Belk Hall was all female for quite some years before returning co-ed beginning in the 2016-2017 academic year.
+A residential quad on the south-central side of campus, comprising Belk Hall, Graham Hall, Hewlett Hall, Loggerhead Hall, Pelican Hall, Sandpiper Hall and Terrapin Hall, houses almost 2,400 students.
+Galloway Hall was UNCW's first residence facility on campus.
+It was the first dorm in the UNC system to be built with air conditioning and was originally called "Dorm '71."
+Belk, Graham and Hewlett residence halls are configured in suite-style hall arrangements with up to eight individuals sharing a bathroom.
+Combined they house 570 first-year students.
+Originally a co-ed facility, Belk Hall was all female for quite some years before returning co-ed beginning in the 2016–2017 academic year.
 Pelican Hall and Sandpiper Hall were completed in 2020 as a part of the larger housing quad project.
-The buildings are built to mirror each other, each containing a pod-style layout and 518 bed spaces.
+The buildings are built to mirror each other, each containing a pod-style layout and 518 first-year bed spaces.
+Loggerhead and Terrapin Halls were completed in 2021 and consist of 775 bed spaces, mainly for first- and second-year students in semi-suite style.